-Local Prerequisites: RED-080 and ENG-080 or ENG-085
+Local Prerequisites: RED-080 and ENG-080, ENG-085 or DRE 096 College Transfer: N/A

-ENG-111 Expository Writing 3 0 0 0
+ENG-111 Expository Writing 3 0 0 0 3

 This course is the required first course in a series of two designed to develop the ability to produce clear expository prose.
 Emphasis is placed on the writing process including audience analysis, topic selection, thesis support and development, editing, and revision.
-Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.
+Upon completion, students should be able to produce unified, coherent, welldeveloped essays using standard written English.